nicholas-leonard/slides/torch7.md

 My background:

  * 2003-2008 : Bacc.
 Degree in Computer Science at Royal Military College of Canada ;
- * 2008-2012 : Army Signals Officer : management (office politics, emails), no code, no science ;
+ * 2008-2012 : Army Signals Officer :
+   * management (office politics, emails), no code, no science ;
+   * hobby : neural networks using Python and numpy ;
  * 2012-2014 : Master's Degree in Deep Learning at University of Montreal ;
   * LISA/MILA lab ;
   * Yoshua Bengio and Aaron Courville as co-directors ;